usnistgov/ElectionGlossary/index.md

 Synonyms: `mail ballot`, `postal ballot`

 ## <a name="absentee-voting"></a>absentee voting
-Voting that can occur unsupervised at a location chosen by the [voter](#voter) either before or on [election day](#election-day).
+Voting that is typically unsupervised at a location chosen by the [voter](#voter) either before or on [election day](#election-day).

 Synonyms: `all-mail voting`, `mail voting`, `postal voting`, `vote-by-mail`

+## <a name="access-control"></a>access control
+The process of granting or denying specific requests to:
+ - obtain and use information and related information processing services; and
+ - enter specific physical facilities.

 ## <a name="acceptance-testing"></a>acceptance testing
 Examination of a [voting system](#voting-system) and by the purchasing [election jurisdiction](#election-jurisdiction) to validate:
  - the performance of delivered [devices](#device) to ensure they meet procurement requirements, and
  - that the delivered system is, in fact, the certified system purchased.
  This usually happens in a simulated-use environment.

-## <a name="access-control"></a>access control
-The process of granting or denying specific requests to:
- - obtain and use information and related information processing services; and
- - enter specific physical facilities.

 ## <a name="accessibility"></a>accessibility